 From time to time the Town of Gananoque may have properties for sale under the authority of the Municipal Act using the Municipal Tax Sales process.
-These are properties which have three or more years in property tax arrears for which the Town has processed the required registration of liens, and notices.
+These are properties which have two or more years in property tax arrears for which the Town has processed the required registration of liens, and notices.
 If the property owner has failed to redeem the Tax Arrears Certificate lien which has been registered on title, the properties are offered for public tender.

 Current Properties Available for Sale Under the Municipal Tax Sale Process